nzbs/board2nzb/README.md

-# Board2NZB: Connect your Sickrage/Sickbeard with your favorite NZB-Board.
+# Board2NZB: Connect your Sickrage/Sickbeard with your favorite NZB-Board

 This tool offers a (minimalistic) newznab api to connect with Sickrage / Sickbeard and translates searches to search queries